 CFR: Cost and Freight (named port of destination).

-CFR is a water shipment Incoterm that sees the seller carrying the risk for the goods up to their named destination port, and also, the cost of shipping to the port of destination.
-However, the risk for the onward journey passes to the buyer when the goods have been loaded onto the ship in their country of export, and the seller is not obligated to insure the shipment.
+CFR is an ocean shipment Incoterm that sees the seller carrying the risk for the goods up to their named destination port, and also, the cost of shipping to the port of destination.
+However, the risk for the onward journey passes to the buyer when the goods have been loaded onto the ship in their country of export.
+The seller, then, is not obligated to insure the shipment.

 CIF: Cost, Insurance & Freight (named port of destination).